Tulip 6.0.0

 786 /**

-788 * @param e The edge to change the target of.
+788 * @param n The node on whoch to swap the edges order.

-795 * @param e The edge to set the source and target of.
+796 * @param e The edge to change the source of.

 798 */

-799 virtual void setEnds(const edge e, const node source, const node target) = 0;
+799 virtual void setSource(const edge e, const node source) = 0;

 800